Flag of Madagascar: Design and symbolism

-Symbolism

 The colours of the flag originally had no meaning.
 Upon the adoption of the flag on 21 October 1958, Barinia Tsara of the Bureau of the Constituent National Assembly gave the following significance to its colours: "White is purity; red is sovereignty.
 As for green, gentlemen, it is hope".
 The meanings of the colours have since changed, with more complex meanings being attributed to them.
 The office of the Malagasy president describes the present significance of the flag's colours as such: red represents national unity, green represents hope, and white represents freedom, security, and cleanliness.
 Additionally, the office connects the colours to different elements of Madagascar's geography and society.
 Red was a symbol of the country's historical monarchies and is the colour of the clay bricks used to construct most Malagasy houses.
 Nearly all of Madagascar is covered in lush greenery, such as the Ravenala of the coastal hinterlands and the forests of the central highlands.
 White is the colour of the clothing traditionally worn by Malagasy women and of rice, a staple food of the Malagasy.